 "The risk is almost as bad as smoking, which increases the risk of stroke by about 50 percent."

 “To my mind the most plausible explanation is chronic triggering of the stress response that comes with working long hours, pressure to perform and not enough time for family, loved ones and peaceful rest."Stephan Mayer, M.D., director of neurocritical care at Mount Sinai Health System in New York City

-In 2012 U.S. Senator Mark Kirk (R-IL) suffered a stroke at age 52.
-Kirk went through extensive rehab and is back to work in the Senate.
-While he has some physical limitations, he was very lucky that his intellect is still with him.
+In 2012, then U.S. Senator Mark Kirk (R-IL) suffered a stroke at age 52.
+Kirk went through extensive rehab and went back to work in the Senate.
+He ran for re-election and lost to Tammy Duckworth.
+He is now still active in Washington politics.
+While he has still has some physical limitations, he was fortunate that his intellect remained.